meteor/react-tutorial/tutorial/simple-todos/03-forms-and-events.md

 <img width="200px" src="/simple-todos/assets/step03-new-task-on-list.png"/>

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step03)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step03)

-In the next step we are going to update your tasks state and provide a way for users to remove tasks.
+In the next step, we are going to update your tasks state and provide a way for users to remove tasks.